 24. Make Single Use Toothpaste

 Similar to single-use soaps, you can also do the same with toothpaste.
 Grab a couple of straws and cut them into small sections approximately an inch long.
-Get a lighter and heat up one end and seal it shut.
-Next fill the other end up with some toothpaste.
+Get a lighter and heat one end and seal it shut.
+Next, fill the other end up with some toothpaste.
 Once you have a pea-sized amount of toothpaste inside the straw, seal the other side shut with the lighter.

 25. Make an Easy Dispose Toilet Paper Dispenser

 Toilet paper can be one of the most vital items on a trip.
-Let’s face it: using leafs and foliage just isn’t the same!
+Let’s face it: using leaves and foliage just isn’t the same!
 A great way to protect the TP and also help to limit overuse is by making a mobile toilet paper dispenser.
 Simply get an old empty coffee can and cut a slot in the side of it that is approximately the same width as a toilet paper roll.
 Lay the TP inside of it and feed the start of the roll through the slot.
 Now you have a waterproof dispenser.